 The top dog-related aging urban myth has many saying to just multiply your dog's age by 7 to get the age of your dog in human years.
 This was loosely based on a few generalities of aging.
 Some say the myth used the 7:1 ratio because on average, humans live to be 70 and dogs live to be 10.
 Thus, the 7:1 ratio was determined.
 The flaw would be a female dog can have puppies by the first year of age, which is not equivalent to 7 human years.

 This new study confirms what veterinarians already believed: dogs age faster in the first few years of their life, then plateau as they age.
 While the old way may still be acceptable in general, this new tool helps pinpoint more accurately, the exact age of your dog.
 This information helps veterinarians know when to pay more attention to the aging process of your dog.

 While the findings are interesting, the bottom line is still true: our dogs do not live as long as we would like them to.
 This fact should make it all the more important to be sure your dog is living their best life with you in the time you have with them.
 Read on to see how the study compares to other ideas on a dog's age.

-The study from the University of California San Diego School of Medicine illustrates four main areas of age for humans and dogs: juvenile, adolescent, mature and senior.
+The study from the University of California San Diego School of Medicine illustrates four main stages of age for humans and dogs: juvenile, adolescent, mature and senior.
 The study charts out aging progression and uses some fun imagery, comparing it to the aging process of the actor, Tom Hanks.
-This study labels Tom Hanks as a senior at the age of 64, which means some dogs could be entering senior status by age 8.
+This study labels Tom Hanks as a senior at the age of 64, which means dogs could be entering senior status by age 8.

 - The first year of a dog’s life equals 15 human years.